OlivierLD/raspberry-coffee/README.md

 ---
 This project contains Java code, mostly translated from Python, dedicated to usually *one* board (like BMP180, LSM303, etc).
-More consistant samples can be found in the RasPISamples project, where several components have been assembled together.
+More consistent samples can be found in the RasPISamples project, where several components have been assembled together.
 Do take a look, it also comes with a readme file.

 ---